 Born and raised in Brooklyn, Wilbur has been covering news in Westchester and Putnam counties for three decades.
 The award-winning journalist is The Examiner’s founding editor.

-A lifelong resident of northern Westchester, Pezzullo has been covering community journalism for 40 years, starting as a sportswriter when he was in high school.
-An award-winning journalist, he was managing editor of a Yorktown weekly for 10 years and has been an editor for Examiner Media for the last eight years.
+A lifelong resident of northern Westchester, Pezzullo has been producing community journalism for four decades, starting as a sportswriter when he was in high school.
+An award-winning journalist, he was managing editor of a Yorktown weekly for 10 years and has been an editor for Examiner Media since 2012.

 Young, a Yorktown Heights native, believes community reporting is the bedrock of local journalism.
 An award-winning reporter, Young has received accolades for her work from press associations in New York and South Carolina.
 Now in her second stint with the company, first hired as a reporter in 2016, Young returned in 2020 to be the outlet’s first Digital Editor.